 71 Boulevard Saint-Michel

 Styles include bossa, samba and Brazilian as well as Afro jazz and more traditional styles.
 You can also get a good couscous!
-You’ll feel right at home in this intimate,
+Small, friendly and fun.

 9 Rue du Baigneur, 75018 Paris

 Jazz in Cafés

 You can also find jazz in cafés, restaurants and even boats all over town.
 Usually these shows are free entry but the musicians will pass a hat.
 If you like the music, be generous and they’ll appreciate it!